dennislwm/examprep-az900/pages/core-solutions-tools.md

 ### Describe the functionality and usage of Azure Monitor

 **Azure Monitor** is a platform for collecting, analyzing, visualizing and potentially taking action based on the metric and logging data from your entire Azure and on-premises environment.
+It helps you understand how your applications are performing and proactively identifies issues affecting them and the resources they depend on.

 You can view real-time and historical performance across each layer of your architecture, or aggregated and detailed information.
 You can view high-level reports on the **Azure Monitor Dashboard** or create custom views by using **Power BI** and **Kusto** queries.

+All data collected by Azure Monitor fits into one of two fundamental types, metrics and logs.
+Telemetry events such as events and traces are stored as logs in addition to performance data so that it can all be combined for analysis.

+**Log Analytics** is a web too used to write and execute Azure Monitor log queries.
+It can be used to correlate events from multiple resources into a centralized repository.

 Some products such as **Azure Application Insights (AAI)**, a service for sending telemetry information from application source code to Azure, uses Azure Monitor under the hood.
 With AAI, you can take advantage of the powerful data-analysis platform in Azure Monitor to gain deep insights into an application's operations and diagnose errors without having to wait for users to report them.